Effect of a low density dust shell on the propagation of gravitational waves: Description of computer algebra scripts

-The script \texttt{shell.map} uses the fluid evolution equations $\nabla_a T_{bc}g^{ac}=0$ to determine the fluid properties, i.e. density and velocity perturbations.
+The script \texttt{shell.map} uses the divergence-free condition on the energy-momentum tensor, $\nabla_a T_{bc}g^{ac}=0$, to determine the fluid properties, i.e. density and velocity perturbations.
 It then constructs the metric in $r<r_0,r_0<r<r_0+\Delta$ and $r>r_0$, and checks that the solutions obtained satisfy all $10$ Einstein equations.
 Finally, it constructs and solves the continuity conditions at $r=r_0,r=r_0+\Delta$, and then evaluates the gravitational wave strain.
-The output is in \texttt{shell.out}
+The output is in \texttt{shell.out}.